Updated: Aug 18

 Although renters insurance differs from homeowners insurance, they have the same components: coverage A for the dwelling, B for other structures, C for personal property, D for additional living expenses (also known as loss of use), E for liability, and F for medical payments.2 Because renters are not responsible for insuring the dwelling or other structures, coverages A and B are often set to $0.

 Coverage C covers the personal property of the renter.
 Coverage D provides additional benefits for living expenses in the event of a loss.
-For example, if the renter is displaced from the home due to a fire, Coverage D provides covers the cost of living elsewhere, such as a hotel and food expenses.
+For example, if the renter is displaced from the home due to a fire, Coverage D provides covers with the cost of living elsewhere, such as a hotel and food expenses.
 Coverage E provides coverage for injuries and property damage caused by the insured, and Coverage F covers medical expenses for guests of the renter on the property with permission.

 Tip: Dogs are man’s best friend, but some breeds, like Pit Bulls and Rottweilers, can prevent you from obtaining coverage.